 - 1. Applicants must be current ZAP Tier I or Tier II recipients. - 2.
-Applicants have a current lease with the Landlord/Property Owner and are in good standing. - a.
-Applicants must provide a copy of the complete lease, including any amendments and options. - b.
-Applicants must provide a Landlord's Tenant Ledger for 3 years or more.
-If applicants have leased property for less than 3 years, then applicants must provide the Landlord's Tenant Ledger for the current lease period. - c.
-Applicants must provide the landlord's written consent for the construction/implementation of proposed improvements. - 3.
-The County will only fund a portion of the improvement if its useful life is less than the duration of the remaining lease term. - 4.
+Applicants have a current lease with Landlord/Property Owner and are in good standing. - a.
+Applicants must provide a copy of the complete lease including any amendments and options. - b.
+Applicants must provide Landlord's Tenant Ledger for 3 years or more.
+If applicants have leased property for less than 3 years, then applicants must provide Landlord's Tenant Ledger for the current lease period. - 3.
+Applicants must provide Landlord's written consent for construction/implementation of proposed improvement(s). - 4.
+The County will only fund a portion of the improvement if its useful life is less than the duration of the remaining lease term. - 5.
 TRCC Funds may not be used to fund improvements made to a leased facility unless the facility is publicly owned or operated.
-Furthermore, TRCC Funds may not be used to purchase equipment unless the equipment is used in a publicly owned or operated facility.
+Furthermore, TRCC Funds may not be used to purchase equipment unless the equipment will be used in a publicly owned or operated facility.